SceneDiff: A Benchmark and Method for Multiview Object Change Detection: Experimental Details

-To better evaluate 3DGS-CD~\cite{Lu20243DGSCD3G} in the SceneDiff Benchmark, we sample 3 frames per second (rather than 1 FPS) when training the 3D Gaussian Splats~\cite{Kerbl20233DGS}, while still evaluating only on the 1 FPS sampled frames.

-Since we only evaluate changed objects in visible views, we train 3DGS twice: once on the pre-change image sequence to render images from post-change poses and predict masks for \texttt{Added} objects; once on the post-change image sequence to render images from pre-change poses and predict masks for \texttt{Removed} objects.
+To better evaluate 3DGS-CD~\cite{Lu20243DGSCD3G} and MV3DCD~\cite{Galappaththige2024MultiViewPC} on the SceneDiff Benchmark, we sample 3 frames per second (rather than 1 FPS) when training the 3D Gaussian Splats~\cite{Kerbl20233DGS}, while still evaluating only on the 1 FPS sampled frames.
+We initially attempted to generate camera poses following the 3DGS-CD approach (COLMAP~\cite{colmapsfm} for pre-change poses and localization~\cite{Sarlin2018FromCT} with SfM point clouds for post-change poses).
+However, we found that our regressed poses were significantly more accurate, so we use our regressed camera parameters for both methods.
+Since we only evaluate changed objects in visible views, we train 3DGS twice: once on the pre-change image sequence to render images from post-change poses and predict masks for \texttt{Added} or \texttt{Moved} objects, and once on the post-change image sequence to render images from pre-change poses and predict masks for \texttt{Removed} or \texttt{Moved} objects.

-We attempt to generate camera poses following the original approach (COLMAP~\cite{colmapsfm} for pre-change poses and localization~\cite{Sarlin2018FromCT} with SfM point clouds for post-change poses), but find that our regressed poses are much better, so we use our regressed camera parameters for the method.
+We attribute the performance drop of 3DGS-based methods on SceneDiff benchmark primarily to the challenges of novel view synthesis under large viewpoint changes.
+As shown in Fig.~\ref{fig:supp_3dgs_dataset_vis}, the datasets originally used to evaluate methods like PASLCD and 3DGS-CD feature densely captured scenes.
+In these settings, the post-change (test) poses are largely covered by the pre-change (training) sequences, allowing the models to rely on view interpolation to produce high-quality renders.
+In contrast, the pre-change and post-change trajectories in the SceneDiff benchmark differ significantly (Fig.~\ref{fig:supp_camera_trajectories}).
+This introduces the more difficult task of view extrapolation from sparse inputs.
+Because 3DGS-based change detection depends heavily on accurate rendering, these larger viewpoint shifts can introduce rendering artifacts (illustrated in Fig.~\ref{fig:supp_3dgs_cd}), which correspondingly affect the downstream change detection accuracy.

-The original paper also builds a 3D occupancy grid of all changed regions from input views and renders the grid back to all views.
-However, we find that the occupancy grid is inaccurate due to the poor geometry, causing a significant drop in per-view AP (from 2.5 to less than 1.0).
-We therefore do not use the occupancy grid.
+For 3DGS-CD, we follow their codebase and use the SAM prediction confidence as the detection confidence.
+They also build a 3D occupancy grid of all changed regions from input views and project the grid back to all views.
+However, we found that the occupancy grid is inaccurate due to poor underlying geometry, causing a significant drop in \textit{obj/im AP}.
+Therefore, we do not use the occupancy grid in our evaluation.

-We attribute 3DGS-CD's poor performance to the poor rendering quality of 3DGS given sparse input views, especially with extrapolated poses.
-The discrepancies between captured and rendered images are not effective for identifying moved objects when the rendered images are not photometrically realistic.
-Fig.~\ref{fig:supp_3dgs_cd} compares captured and rendered images, illustrating these limitations.
-The scene's per-view AP is 5.8, per-scene all class AP is 6.3, per-scene Add/Rem.
-AP is 12.5, and per-scene Moved AP is 0, which is better than its average performance, as the scene is well-captured with a partial object-centric trajectory.